Trump Sued for Blocking His Critics on Twitter

 Cohen’s pinned tweet announcing his lawsuit cheekily states: “See you in court, Mr. President,” above an image of Trump labeled as “Corrupt,” “Incompetent,” and “Authoritarian” in bright and capitalized yellow letters.

 Neely, who has become a vocal anti-torture advocate, has a picture of a hooded detainee in an orange jumpsuit on his Twitter wallpaper.
+It wasn’t his activism to close Guantanamo’s prisons, however, that got him blocked.

+After a coal mine opened up in Pennsylvania, Neely wrote: “Congrats and now black lung won’t be covered under #TrumpCare.”

+The post received 3,334 likes and 341 retweets.
+Trump blocked him the next day, after which Neely noticed that Trump also shut out the advocacy group VoteVets.

 Boasting a 500,000-person strong membership, VoteVets is not a party to the lawsuit.